Perkeo of Heidelberg

-Perkeo of Heidelberg (born Clemens Pankert, according to other sources Giovanni Clementi; 1702–1735) was a notable jester and court dwarf of Elector Palatine Charles III Philip in Heidelberg.
-As guardian of the Great Heidelberg Tun, he has since become an unofficial mascot of the city and region.
-His name, story and image have been connected with a variety of festivals, traditional songs, cultural and scientific institutions, hotels, restaurants and private companies (in and out of the region) ever since.
+Perkeo of Heidelberg (born Clemens Pankert; according to other sources, Giovanni Clementi; 1702–1735) was a court jester and court dwarf who served Elector Palatine Charles III Philip in Heidelberg.
+As custodian of the Great Heidelberg Tun, he became an enduring symbol of the city and the surrounding region.
+His name, legend, and likeness have since been associated with local festivals, traditional songs, cultural and scientific institutions, and numerous businesses, including hotels and restaurants, both within and beyond Heidelberg.

+Perkeo’s famed fondness for wine and the Italian catchphrase "perché no?" ("why not?") made him a popular figure in regional folklore.
+His image and name recur in local culture and celebrations—particularly in carnival traditions such as the Fastnacht in Heidelberg and Perkeo’s Maschggra in Salorno (Salurn)—as well as in later commemorations and commercial uses.

 Life

 Pankert was apparently affected by dwarfism, possibly pseudoachondroplasia.
 He was born in Salurn in the County of Tyrol (present-day Salorno, South Tyrol) and originally practised as a button maker.
-Probably about 1718 he met with Prince Charles III Philip, who since 1712 ruled as a Habsburg governor over the lands of Tyrol and Further Austria.
-Philip took an interest in Pankert, and when he assumed the rule in the Electoral Palatinate, he brought him along to Heidelberg Castle as a cup-bearer and official entertainer for the court.
+Probably about 1718 he met with Charles III Philip, who had ruled as the Habsburg governor of the lands of Tyrol and Further Austria since 1712.
+Philip took an interest in Pankert, and when he became the ruler of the Electoral Palatinate, he brought him along to Heidelberg Castle as a cup-bearer and official entertainer for the court.

-In Heidelberg, he allegedly adopted the nickname “Perkeo” for his drinking habitudes, as he famously replied "perché no?" (“why not?” in Italian) many times after being asked if he wanted another glass of wine at various court events.
-Perkeo quickly became celebrated for massive wine consumption despite his small figure, maybe on account of diabetes insipidus.
+In Heidelberg, Pankert allegedly adopted the nickname "Perkeo" for his drinking habits, as he replied "perché no?" (“why not?” in Italian) many times after being asked if he wanted another glass of wine at various court events.
+Perkeo quickly became celebrated for his massive wine consumption despite his small figure.
 Contemporary accounts document that he regularly drank between five and eight US gallons of wine a day.
-Since he knew much about wine, he was also given the responsibility of looking after the castle’s wine stocks.
-Many found amusement in the striking contrast that tiny, funny Perkeo was in charge of the largest wine barrel in the world, the massive Heidelberg Tun, while famously having a strong love of drinking.
+Since he knew much about wine, he was also given the responsibility of looking after the castle's wine stocks.
+Many found amusement in the striking contrast that the diminutive Perkeo was in charge of the largest wine barrel in the world, the massive Heidelberg Tun, while having a strong love of drinking.

-Aside from his official court duties, he is often celebrated for a variety of humorous legends connected to his life, his repartee and comical court pranks.
-These stories range from a tale of a mysterious clock that he used in wine production, a large key he had gotten on a misadventure into town to have an official uniform created, and most famously his demise.
-According to popular legend, Perkeo lived happily into his eighties having never drunk anything in his life, save for wine.
-Yet one day he took ill and the town doctor had him drink water.
-He died the next day.